 A guest post by Kaitlyn Kirby, Founder and Editor in Chief of Mini Magazine, our Publisher of the Month.

-In the beginning, I used to come home from my day job and spend the rest of the evening curled up on the couch brainstorming content, pushing out posts on social media, and emailing into the wee hours.
+In the beginning before work from home was full time, I used to come home from my day job and spend the rest of the evening curled up on the couch brainstorming content, pushing out posts on social media, and emailing into the wee hours.
 It worked, but only because it was what my schedule allowed and my excitement over this new and budding business venture fueled those late night work sessions.

 Now, I’ve been lucky enough to have publishing Mini grow into my full-time gig and I’m finally running the show during normal business hours— but still from home.
 I’ve heard so many people tell me how working from home is their dream and sounds like the ideal career set-up, when in all actuality, it can be the hardest way to work.
 You are never far from that load of laundry that needs done—in addition to your job’s priorities—and that nagging desire to stay in bed just a little longer.